-As I stared at my refection and silently tear myself apart in my mind, my husband walks by and asks what’s wrong.
+As I stare at my reflection and silently tear myself apart in my mind, my husband walks by and asks what’s wrong.

-I told him, “I’m having a hard time accepting how my body looks today.”
+I tell him, “I’m having a hard time accepting how my body looks today.”

-His response was brash and to the point.
+His response is brash and to the point.
 “Well, you could stop eating, run _____ miles a day, purge, or you could just do all of the above and live a life with ED instead of the life you deserve.”
-He gave an eyebrow raise with a sarcastic shoulder shrug.
+He gives an eyebrow raise with a sarcastic shoulder shrug.

 His words hit me hard.
-My first thought is “Hell no!” (because I have learned to love food); my second thought was, “I remember that life.
+My first thought is “Hell no!” (because I have learned to love food); my second thought is, “I remember that life.
 It was miserable.”

-After a moment, I looked back into the mirror and said to my husband, “Thank you for that… I needed to get back to my wise mind.”
+After a moment, I look back into the mirror and say to my husband, “Thank you for that… I needed to get back to my wise mind.”

-He replied, “You’re welcome”, and then left me to the mirror.
+He replies, “You’re welcome”, and leaves me to the mirror.

 Logic vs. feelings